Home / Blog / How to Write a Conclusion for an Essay: Essential Guide

 Providing a vague or incomplete summary of your main points.

-Tip: Summarize each key point concisely and restate the thesis in a way that reinforces the overall message of your essay.
+Tip: Summarize each key point and restate the thesis in a way that reinforces the overall message of your essay.

 • Mistake #6